rexymay/reactjs-monsters/README.md

-This small project call Monsters App is a tutorial for learning the basics of ReactJS.
+This small project called Monsters App is a tutorial for learning the basics of ReactJS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).